zeropsio/recipe-django/README.md

 ![django](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/cover-django.png)

 [Django](https://www.djangoproject.com/) is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-This recipe aims to showcase an integration of Django in [Zerops](https://zerops.io) through a simple file upload demo application.
+This recipe aims to showcase few advanced Django concepts and how to integrate them with [Zerops](https://zerops.io), all through a simple file upload demo application.

 <br />